Doberman

 The Dobermann (or Dobermann Pinscher) is known as a noble, elegant, and athletic dog.
 Originally bred as an intelligent and loyal watchdog, this breed combines a powerful appearance with a spirited yet people-oriented personality.

 The origin of this noble breed lies in Germany, where Mr. Friedrich Louis Dobermann (1834 – 1894) lived in the city of Apolda and needed a courageous and sharp dog for his work, including tax collection.
+A real personal protection dog!

 Originating from crosses of the Pinscher, the Manchester Terrier, and the Greyhound.